 Hungary does not accept certain travel documents, such as those issued by Somalia for example.
 Nevertheless, unlike other EU Member States, Hungary refuses to apply any alternative measure that would enable for a one-way travel with the purpose of family reunification in such cases.
 Consequently, certain refugee families are de facto excluded from any possibility of family reunification based on their nationality or origin.
+The NDGAP suggested to one of these families to apply for a ‘Schengen visa’, as the Schengen Code allows the use of separate sheet for visa stickers.
+However, in the procedure of Schengen visa application, the family members of refugees could not refer to the preferential conditions of family reunification, and therefore they would be still deprived of their right based on their nationality or origin.

 127 family reunification applications were submitted to the former IAO in 2016, of which 80 applications were approved and 30 appeal cases were pending at the end of the year.
-As of 2017 though no data have been provided by the asylum authority.
+As of 2017, though, no data have been provided by the asylum authority.

 Section 47(2) TCN Decree.